VanceDudley/midnight-archive/posts/poems/I-Want-To-Write-A-Poem.md

 I instead sketched *Velma*,

-because she doesn'thav to be perfect.
+because she doesn't have to be perfect.

 <br/>
 <br/>